carpentries-incubator/pangenomics/_episodes/08-Anvio.md

 ~~~
 {: .output}

-### Step 3

-Create a database per genome with the `anvi-gen-contigs-database` script.
+With these new files now we need to GATHER THAT INFORMATION in an Anvi'o database format.
+To create a database per genome we need to run the `anvi-gen-contigs-database` script.

 ~~~
 $ ls *fasta | while read line; do anvi-gen-contigs-database -T 4 -f $line -o $line-contigs.db; done